k0swe/w1aw-schedule/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Firebase

+This project uses several Firebase products (free tier) to handle functionality.
+It uses Firebase Authentication, Firestore and the Firebase extension firebase/firestore-send-email.
+(I happened to use SendGrid as an SMTP provider, also free tier).
+Those wishing to run their own instance and/or develop new features will need to configure their own Firebase project, SMTP providers, and API keys.